 Step 3: Export and Share GIF

 Once you’ve selected the section you want, click the dropdown arrow next to the green "Export" button.
 Choose to "Export as GIF" to process your converted GIF.

-To get an extra like and our eternal gratitude, tag @KapwingApp whenever you share your content on social media.
-And if you're interested in this style of digital media tutorial, subscribe to the Kapwing Resources page to get updates on our materials or check out our YouTube channel.
+To get an extra like or follow, tag #Kapwing when you share on social media.
+And if you're interested in this style of digital media tutorial, subscribe to this Resources library to get updates on our materials or check out our YouTube channel.
 We’re constantly writing new tutorial and features to help you make the most out of Kapwing.